Socks5Balancer/Socks5Balancer/README.md

   "momentLocale": "en",                     // the time localization config. now it can be `en` or `zh-cn`. default is `en` "upstream": [                             // the backend server array.  default is empty. (now only support socks5 proxy server)
     {
-      "host": "127.0.0.1",                  // the backend server host "port": 3000                          // the backend server port },
+      "name": "Server Name A",              // the backend server name string, you can use any string on this "host": "127.0.0.1",                  // the backend server host "port": 3000                          // the backend server port },